sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2026.md

 ### **L﻿obby opens at 6pm with the performance starting at 7pm.**

 *What do the Women Say?
 2026* features longtime Golden Thread artists **Taraneh Hemami**, **Denmo Ibrahim**, and **Lisa Tateosian** in conversation.
 The event also includes performances by **Aswat Womens Ensemble (featuring Salma El-Assal)**, dancer/choreographer **Amel Tafsout**, musicians **Amal Bisharat, Briana di Mara**, **Amelia Romano**, **Bahar Royaee**, **Naima Shalhoub**, **Dina Zarif**, and actor **Fatemeh Mehraban**.

-#### Golden Thread dedicates this event to the people of Iran, whose unwavering spirit, courage, and enduring hope inspire us all, and we stand in solidarity with their fight for freedom and self-determination.
-[Read our full statement of solidarity.](https://goldenthread.org/posts/statement-of-solidarity-with-the-people-of-iran/)

 **International Women's Day 2026 theme is [\#GiveToGain](https://www.internationalwomensday.com/Theme)**.
 Together, let's help forge gender equality through abundant giving.